Fai-Web-Lab/holbertonschool-hbnb/part1/documentation.md

 Place - Amenity: A Many-to-Many relationship (A place has many amenities, and an amenity belongs to many places).

-User/Place - Review: A User writes many reviews; a Place receives many reviews.
+User/Place - Review: A User writes many reviews; a Place rec